bmphx2/JSTargetFuzzer-v1.0/README.md

 swift-run FuzzilliCli --profile=duktape /home/kali/PhD/JSEs/duktape/build/duk-fuzzilli --storagePath=./crashes-duktape/
 ```
 Then the directory ./crashes-duktape/crashes will store the files responsible for crashes during the fuzzing campaign.
+The crashes found during our experiment is located in ./crashes/